Pjulax/Social-Lending-Service/README.md

 These two steps are unsecured with authentication.
 All other operations require token.

 ### 2. How to run application on local machine?
-You will need to have installed Docker, Java-jdk11 and Apache Maven.
+If you haven't installed yet you will need Docker, Java-jdk11 and Apache Maven.

 Here are steps how to do this:
 1. Git clone our repository
 2. Open command line, git bash or whatever you use in repository folder